Skip to content

 4. Create a New Component Definition

-Now it's time to run our first trestlebot action!
+Now it's time to run our first trestlebot action within GitHub!
 We will go ahead and create our first component definition.

-1. Open to your GitHub repo in a web browser.
+1. Open the new remote GitHub repository in a web browser.

 2. Click to the Actions tab from the top menu.